Little Voice (album): Singles

 "Love Song" was the album's lead single.
 Released in the United States on June 19, 2007, and in the UK and Europe in April 2008, it is Bareilles' most successful single, charting at number four in both the United States and the UK.
 "The River" (live) was released on January 1, 2008.
 Although not a mainstream release, "The River" is a live cover of Joni Mitchell's "River".
 "Bottle It Up" was the second official single, released in the United States on April 29, 2008.
-It did not gain as much popularity as "Love Song", and only to chart on the Bubbling Under Hot 100 at number seven.
+It did not gain as much popularity as "Love Song", and only charted on the Bubbling Under Hot 100 at number seven.
 It was released in the United Kingdom on October 13, 2008, but failed to make any impact on the charts, peaking at number 92.
 "Gravity" was supposed to be the third United States single from the album.
 The video was released online in February 2009 and appeared on VH1's top 20 countdown.
-The song also appears in the TV series Community, and plays during a (intended to be humorous) montage of lingering looks between the characters Annie and Jeff.
+The song also appears in the TV series Community, and plays during a montage (intended to be humorous) of lingering looks between the characters Annie and Jeff.
 This was inspired by a real life fanvid on YouTube featuring the pair that was well known amongst the cast and crew.
 The montage on the show was then instantly parodied using the song as backing for similar moments between the characters Abed and Pierce.